raaaimund/raaaimund.github.io/_posts/2019-08-07-run-typo3-with-docker.md

 _log.conf_

-This config is only required if you want to see the logs from the PHP-FPM agent after running the container.
+This configuration file is only required if you want to see the logs from the PHP-FPM agent after running the container.

 ``` conf
 php_admin_flag[log_errors] = on